-4SC develops targeted small molecule drugs for the treatment of cancer in indications with a high unmet medical need.
-In doing so, we wish to offer affected patients treatment options that are more effective and better tolerated to provide a better quality of life.
+4SC develops small molecule drugs for the treatment of cancer in indications with a high unmet medical need.
+In doing so, we strive to offer patients treatment options that are more effective and better tolerated as well as a better quality of life.

-The core 4SC product pipeline currently comprises two compounds in clinical development, resminostat and 4SC-202, and a third molecule, 4SC-208, that is in pre-clinical development.
+The 4SC product pipeline currently comprises two drug candidates in clinical development, resminostat and domatinostat, and a third compound, 4SC-208, that is in pre-clinical development.

 4SC-208 is a small molecule specifically targeting two kinases crucial for Hedgehog/GLI signaling.
-Inhibition of the Hedgehog/GLI pathway has emerged as a highly effective strategy in obstructing the tumorigenic capacity of cancer stem cells, responsible for metastasis and recurrence of tumors.
+Inhibition of the Hedgehog/GLI pathway has emerged as a highly effective strategy in obstructing the tumorigenic capacity of cancer stem cells, which are responsible for metastasis and the recurrence of tumors.

 Assets available for out-licensing

-4SC is focused on developing targeted small molecule drugs with an epigenetic mode of action for the treatment of cancer.
-Further assets are available for partnering or out-licensing.
+4SC is focused on developing small molecule drugs for the treatment of cancer.
+All other assets are available for partnering or out-licensing.